joshuajnoble/81mat_mult/81_mat_ops.md

   Olga Taussky Todd (1906-1995), who began by using matrices to analyze vibrations on airplanes during World War II and became the torchbearer for matrix theory.

+1. Rust

+What experience is a network?
+What experience is a story?
+I begin at a) I am 7 years old and climbing a tree and I end a b) I have fallen from the tree and dislocated my arm.
+There is a beginning and an end and time flows through it smoothly.
+I have tactics for this: words to speed, slow, place, all temporal.
+All things in time.

+When we experience things in time we experience them like beings.

+When we experience things through atemporal relationships, we experience them like facts.
+We experience a network.
+So, without using time, now tell me the story of how you fell from a tree at the age of 7.

 1. C Naive

 1. C Naive